Seneca-ICTOER/SPO600/docs/D-ExtraResources/compiler-optimizations.md

 Note:

-- There are many other kinds of optimizations, some of which operate at the object code (ADD LINK) level.
+- There are many other kinds of optimizations, some of which operate at the [object code](/E-ComputerArchitecture/machine-language.md) level.
 - Many of these optimizations cannot be performed when code has a side effect -- for example, the direction of a loop can sometimes be reversed without impact if the loop contains only calculations, but cannot be reversed if the loop contains I/O operations (such as printf()).
 Tracking these conditions can become complex!

 ### Code Rewriting Optimizations